scjx123/tp/docs/UserGuide.md

    ```
     ___________________________________________________________________________________________
         Name: list
         Description: Print a list of items depending on the current Focus
         Syntax:
         list
         list date [asc / desc / spec "date"(any common date format)]
+        Notes:
+        1. When updates are done on the list (e.g : new "todo" task is added), "list" need to be run again
+        to see the result of the update.
+        2. There are 2 main list in this application (i.e. task and module list).
+For more explanation,
+        refer to the diagram on "Domsun Tutorial" on the UserGuide.
         Usages:
         1. "list" >> list all added items
         2. "list date asc" >> list items with a "date" field in ascending order
         3. "list date spec Oct 5 2020" >> list items with specific "date" field of Oct 5 2020
     ____________________________________________________________________________________________

    ```